tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 ### Communication
-Someone recently suggested that I'm generally interested in understanding how knowledge gets created and shared.
+Someone recently suggested that I'm generally interested in understanding how information gets created and shared.

 Fun related story: This one time, I posted
 "EMERGENCY EXIT ONLY ALARM WILL SOUND" signs on doors that weren't